The Challenge

 The Project

-Phase 1 – estimated at around £102 ex VAT, work will involve the installation of a toilet, kitchen and new lobby, together with relevant enabling works (a trench-arch drainage system, the installation of a water supply and the re-location of the font).
+Phase 1 – We are delighted to report that Phase 1 is now complete and was opened formally in February 2025.
+It has involved the installation of a toilet, kitchen and new lobby, together with relevant enabling works (a trench-arch drainage system, the installation of a water supply and the re-location of the font).

-The main area affected in the church is shown on the plan below;
+The main areas affected in the church are shown on the plan below;

 The Approval Process

-We have now applied to the Diocese for permisison (a Faculty) to install the Kitchen and Toilet Facilites.
-As part of the application, the PCC has submitted plans, a detailed specification of the work and some background documents.
+For such significant work, Churches have to apply to their Diocese for permission to proceed.
+This is know as a Faculty.
+The Faculty for Phase 1 work - including the kitchen, toilet, new lobby and related enabling works - was granted on 8th July 2024.
+As part of the application, the PCC had to submit plans, a detailed specification of the work and some background documents.
 Here we have provided links to;

 - Summary of the Work - shown as a series of annotated drawings